 Visiting the Roman Sites of Tarragona

-The cost for visiting the core roman sites of Tarragona is €3.30 per site that falls under The Tarragona History Museum (MHT) list.
+The cost for visiting the core roman sites of Tarragona is €3.30 per site which falls under The Tarragona History Museum (MHT) list.
 This includes the Model of Roman Tarraco, Casa Castellarnau Museum, the Walls (Archaeological Promenade), the Praetorium and Roman Circus, the Roman Amphitheatre, the Local or Colony Forum and Casa Canals.

-If you are planning on visiting many of the sites, it is worth investing in the €7.40 pass which you can purchase at TarracoTicket or directly from the Tarragona Municipal Tourist Office
+If you are planning on visiting many of the sites, it is worth investing in a pass which you can purchase directly from the Tarragona Municipal Tourist Office.

 Tarragona Augmented Reality App

 The ‘Imageen’ smartphone app (available on the AppStore and Google Play) is a super cool ‘enhanced reality’ app that brings old Tarragona to life.
 At designated points at local sites, you can interactively learn about history.
 Holding our phone screen over the Cathedral, we were able to see how the Roman Temple once looked before it.